bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 rotation will animate over two seconds.

-Now that you know the basics about the transform and transition properties, let\'s explore a practical example.
+Now that you know the basics about the transform and transition properties, let&apos;s explore a practical example.

 ![](images2/media/image212.png){width="4.0in"
 height="3.401709317585302in"}